 The default TCP port for the amqp scheme is 5672.
 The default TCP port for the amqps scheme is 5671.

-AMQP WebSocket Binding [AMQPWS] endpoints MUST either be described with the standard ws (non-secure) or wss (secure, TLS) WebSocket schemes.
+AMQP WebSocket Binding [AMQPWS] endpoints MUST be described with the standard ws (non-secure) or wss (secure, TLS) WebSocket schemes.

 The default TCP port for the ws scheme is 80.
 The default TCP port for the wss scheme is 443.